BulloRosso/reign-over-robots/README.md

 # Prerequisites
 An API key for OpenAI with unrestricted permissions.
 This is required because the Python code will create objects like assistants and files.

+## For public cloud deployment
+* Restricted OpenAI keys for the tenants
+* Azure API keys and subscription
+* (optional) Aut0 API key and subscription

 # Out of scope

 * Models